 Principal Investigators: Kelly Gaffney, Amy Cordones-Hahn

-The SPC group expects to have postdoctoral and graduate student positions available starting in mid-2021.
+The SPC group has postdoctoral and graduate student positions available.
 Please contact Amy Cordones-Hahn and Kelly Gaffney for more information.

 Understanding photochemical reactivity in complex molecular systems with ultrafast x-ray and optical sources